cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Leider mangelt ihm jeglicher Stolz.
+- Leider mangelt ihm jeglicher Stolz. \
   Ihm mangelt es an Stolz.

 ### [ N– | pD ] Nominative demotion+dative addition {#sec:prepositions-nominative-demotion-dative-addition}

-Some predicates take a nominative argument with non-sentient arguments [@next a], but a dative experiencer can only be used with the nominative demoted [@next b].
+Some verbs take a nominative argument with non-sentient arguments [@next a], but a dative experiencer can only be used with the nominative demoted [@next b].
 This only seems to occur with predicative constructions with copula *sein*.
-Maybe this diathesis is better analysed as a stack of two separate changes: a dropping of the nominative and an addition of the dative with [@next c] being an intermediate construction.
+Maybe this diathesis is better analysed as a stack of two separate changes: a dropping of the nominative and an addition of the dative, with [@next c] being an intermediate construction.

 ::: ex
 a.
 Der Sommer ist kalt.